dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 });
 ```

-Now, when users access our Vue.js application in a browser, they should automatically be redirected to `/#/backlog` andtheywe should see the text 'Backlog' underneath the main heading content.
+Now, when users access our Vue.js application in a browser, they should automatically be redirected to `/#/backlog` and they should see the text 'Backlog' underneath the main heading content.
 Neat!

 Let's continue and get our form on the screen.
 Create a new file on `src/components/NewItemForm.vue`, and add some markup that shows an input box on the page: